anandu06dev/ng4StarterKit/README.md

 };
 ```

-The Mapper pattern is associated with the Repository pattern to elaborate the domain model schema.
+The Mapper is associated in the Repository to elaborate the domain model schema.

 **» REST, HATEOAS and the Mapper pattern**<br/>

 When building multi-layered, distributed web applications, data transformation is among the major challenges that occur when data traverses
 all layers (data flows up and down the stack).
-More precisely, if the domain model resides on the client, we must transform the server
+Hence, if the domain model resides on the client side, we must transform the server
 response schema to a complex object graph:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Mapper_Response.PNG)